Threat of FATF blacklist averted

 Turkey was the only country that had opposed the move backed by the United States, the United Kingdom and Pakistan’s arch-rival India.
 However, Islamabad’s long-time ally, Beijing abstained.

-Moving one step further, New Delhi -- co-chair of the joint group of FATF and Asia Pacific Group -- wants Islamabad to be placed on the Paris-based watchdog’s blacklist of the countries, which fail to meet international standards in combating financial crimes.
-However, an aggressive diplomatic push from Islamabad has frustrated the looming threat with the support of Turkey, China, and Malaysia.
+Moving one step further, New Delhi — co-chair of the joint group of FATF and Asia Pacific Group — wants Islamabad to be placed on the Paris-based watchdog’s blacklist of the countries, which fail to meet international standards in combating financial crimes.

 According to the 36-nation FATF charter, the support of at least three member states is essential to avoid the blacklisting.